edg1983/GREEN-VARAN/docs/nextflow_workflow.rst

     nextflow workflow/download.nf --list_data

-The reccomended set of annotations can be downloaded to the default location using the following command or you can set an alternative resource folder using ``--resource_folder`` option
+The recommended set of annotations can be downloaded to the default location using the following command or you can set an alternative resource folder using ``--resource_folder`` option

 .. code-block:: bash